Shresht7/label-sync-action/README.md

 ## Permissions

-This actions needs the `GITHUB_TOKEN` secret to use the GitHub API in order to modify labels.
+This action needs the `GITHUB_TOKEN` secret to use the GitHub API in order to modify labels.